Pirate FlagPirates and PrivateersPirate Flag

 Pirates & Privateers Newsletter

 Each month I alert readers to the posting of the latest piracy article and book reviews, new additions made to the website, and interesting maritime tidbits.
-If you would like to receive the monthly Pirates & Privateers Newsletter, complete the form below.
+If you would like to receive the monthly Pirates & Privateers Newsletter, send me an e-mail with SUBSCRIBE in the subject line.

 If you're not sure, here's a sample newsletter to read.
 I hope you enjoy!

-If your newsletter bounces two months in a row and you don't conact me, I just delete you from the subscriber list.
+If your newsletter bounces two months in a row and you don't contact me, I just delete you from the subscriber list.
 You're welcome to resubscribe if that occurs.

 Skull & crossbones = return to